joblib/threadpoolctl/README.md

 The threadpools can also be controlled via the object oriented API, which is especially useful to avoid searching through all the loaded shared libraries each time.
-It will however not act on libraries loaded after the instanciation of the `ThreadpoolController`:
+It will however not act on libraries loaded after the instantiation of the `ThreadpoolController`:

 ```python